 I remember when I first started hiking or tramping as they call it here in New Zealand, I was always searching for easy tracks and beginner hikes in Canterbury.
 I was not at all ready for anything too steep or too long and just wanted to ease into the new hobby.

 I’ve put together a list of 10 epic beginner hikes in Canterbury.
-I’m sure there are more but these are ones I have hiked myself.
 These tracks lead to amazing views and are a great place to start if you’re wanting to get into hiking or are looking for an easier track to hike.
-These trails are suitable to tramp all year round.
-Take extra care in winter as it may get a little bit slippery.
+These trails are suitable to tramp all year round but take extra care in winter as it may get a little bit slippery.
 Unless you’ve gone just after a low snowfall, these trails don’t tend to be covered in snow for too long.

 Beginner hiking tips